mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 - New algorithm :ref:`RebinRagged <algm-RebinRagged>` which can rebin a workspace with different binning parameters for each spectrum
 - New options, including three "cache directory" and one "clean cache" in the Advanced Setup tab of the SNS Powder Reduction interface
 - New caching feature is added to :ref:`SNSPowderReduction <algm-SNSPowderReduction>` to speed up calculation using same sample and container.
+- Use caching for Va in :ref:`SNSPowderReduction <algm-SNSPowderReduction>`.

 Engineering Diffraction
 -----------------------